AlexanderAdelAU/BDOS-FOR-THE-TMS9900/README.md

 The board initally used a 3.5" Floppy Disc Controller (FDC) for version 2 of the software, but this has now be superseded with Version 3 of the software that supports an Solid State Drive using an IDE/SATA interface.

+BDTEST is a utility that will exercise BDOS and test all the file based function calls.

 BDOS supports the following function at the moment:

 ~~~